GU Science DMZ

 WHAT IS IT?
 It’s a dedicated network infrastructure that only supports data-intensive networking.
 The GU Science DMZ is a portion of the network, built at or near the campus local network perimeter that is designed such that the equipment, configuration, and security policies are optimized for high performance scientific applications rather than for general purpose business systems or “enterprise” Computing.
 This flexible infrastructure enables faculty and staff to work with colleagues on campus and at off-campus sites as though they were in the same lab.
 It was developed by the Dept. of Energy.
 We used the recipe – A Scalable Network Design Model for Optimizing Science Data Transfers – to apply for a National Science Award that was awarded on Sept.
 10, 2015.
 This award titled: N-WIRED – Network Innovation for Research and Education at Georgetown: Science DMZ and Cloud Services provided $452,373.00 for this effort.

-Principal Investigator Ardoth Hassler (Associate VP of UIS), and Co-PIs Stephen Moore, Director of Research Technologies (UIS) and Clay Shields, Professor of Computer Science.
-UIS employees Scott Allen, Director of Network Services; Daniel Tamiru, Senior Network Engineer; and, Alisa Kang, Solution Architect are the subject matter experts on the proposal and implementation.
+Principal Investigator Ardoth Hassler (retired); Co-PIs Stephen Moore (retired) and Clay Shields, Professor of Computer Science; and UIS employees Scott Allen, Daniel Tamiru, and Alisa Kang are the subject matter experts on the proposal and implementation.

 - Identify researcher’s computer IP address and transfer rates to and from the Science DMZ